Top 10 Sphinxes in Magic: The Gathering

 Magister is another expensive sphinx that needs white, blue, and black mana, and she only carries 5/5 considering her hefty price.
 However, she offers both flying and the ability to set a target player's life to 10 when she arrives, particularly effective against the higher starting life in commander format.

 Alternatively, if you're hanging on by the skin of your teeth, you can even target yourself to raise your health to 10, hopefully gaining enough to survive the next few turns.
-Either way, a brutal effect that's especially deadly against lifegain strategies, and note that Magister's artifact status offers additional supports.
+Either way, it's a brutal effect that's especially deadly against lifegain strategies, and note that Magister's artifact status offers additional supports.

 5. Consecrated Sphinx

-At 4/6, Consecrated enjoys better stats than similarly-priced sphinxes, and she offers flying and the ability to draw twice whenever an opponent draws a card.
+At 4/6, Consecrated enjoys better stats than similarly priced sphinxes, and she offers flying and the ability to draw twice whenever an opponent draws a card.
 This drastically increases your hand, ensuring that no matter how quickly your foes accumulate spells, you'll obtain twice as many.

 Combo with spells like "Reliquary Tower" that give unlimited hand size to hold as many cards as you like, overwhelming foes with sheer numbers and adaptability.